telerik/blazor-docs/components/treelist/filtering.md

 Filtering keeps an item's parent(s) in the list, so you may see item that do not match the criteria.
 This is required so you can actually navigate to and see the items that match.

+Filtering keeps the expanded/collapsed state of items.
+For example, if filtering leaves a child whose parent is collapsed, you will only see the collapsed parent.

 ## Filter Row

 To enable the filter row set the `FilterMode` property of the treelist to `Telerik.Blazor.TreeListFilterMode.FilterRow`.